December 31st

 The nobility of the noble comes from their nature!

-1. When they have wealth, they will share it with their fellow beings.
+1. When they have wealth, they share it with their fellow beings.

-2. Although capable of confrontation (physical or verbal), they will forgive the opponent.
+2. Although capable of confrontation (physical or verbal), they forgive the adversary.

-3. When they are in grief and suffering from misery themselves, they will not plead.
-They will still keep their composure and go through the hardships with a smile.
+3. When they are in grief and suffering from misery themselves, they do not plead.
+They still keep their composure and go through the hardships with a smile on their face.

 4. Their conduct and mannerisms are exquisite.
-But they don't pride themselves on their mannerisms or noble nature.
+But they do not pride themselves on their mannerisms or noble nature.

+The character of a person is defined by the actions they undertake.
 These values come as second nature to the honorable.
-They do not have to work hard or pretend to have these attributes.
+They do not work towards or pretend to have these attributes.
 It flows out naturally from them and that is what makes them noble.

 pada vigrahaH: